spinnaker/kayenta/docs/building-and-running-kayenta.md

 # Building and Running Kayenta

-This guide is for people who want to know how to build a deployable artifact of the Kayenta microservice.
+This guide is for building a deployable artifact of the Kayenta microservice.

-While there are probably multiple ways of doing this, this guide is going to build a fatJar via the SpringBoot Gradle plugin.
+While there are several approaches, this guide will build a fat jar via the SpringBoot Gradle plugin.

 ## Building the Artifact

-First things first, we need to make an init script to pull in the SpringBoot Gradle plugin that has the logic we want to assemble a usable fat jar.
+First, we need to make an init script to pull in the SpringBoot Gradle plugin that has the logic we need in order to assemble a usable fat jar.

+Create the following file.

-Create a file like the following, please note that the version of the below code snippet is not guaranteed to be accurate.
+Please note that the version of the below code snippet is not guaranteed to be accurate.
 Use `./gradlew kayenta-web:dependencyInsight --dependency spring-boot-starter-web` to see what version the project is using.

 ```groovy